-* Lucchini's board was looking at extraordinary administration
+* Lucchini's board was looking at extraordinary

 * Union says Klesch often interested, rarely acts

 * Klesch ZALCO aluminium plant bankrupt; Voerde insolvent

 By Silvia Antonioli and Harpreet Bhal